to select ↑↓ to navigate

 2. Enter the loan account, repayment type and the amount to be repaid.

-3. Save and submit
+3. Save and submit.

 2. Collection Offset Sequences

-1. For Standard Assets (Non NPA Loans)
+1. For Standard Assets (Non-NPA loans)

-2. For Sub-standard Assetes (NPA Loans)
+2. For Sub-standard Assets (NPA loans)

 3. For Settlement Collection